djeada/Algorithms-And-Data-Structures/notes/graphs.md

 dist[E] = 4
 ```

-#### Special Characteristics:
+#### Special Characteristics

-* **Handling Negative Weights**: One of the major advantages of the Bellman-Ford algorithm is its ability to handle negative weights, though it cannot handle negative weight cycles (cycles in the graph where the overall sum of the edge weights is negative).
+* One of the major advantages of the Bellman-Ford algorithm is its ability to handle negative weights, though it cannot handle negative weight cycles (cycles in the graph where the overall sum of the edge weights is negative).

-* **Time Complexity**: The basic implementation of the Bellman-Ford algorithm has a time complexity of `O(V*E)`, where `V` is the number of vertices and `E` is the number of edges.
+* The basic implementation of the Bellman-Ford algorithm has a time complexity of `O(V*E)`, where `V` is the number of vertices and `E` is the number of edges.
 This makes it less efficient than Dijkstra's algorithm for some scenarios, but its ability to handle negative weights is a distinct advantage.

-#### Applications:
+#### Applications

-* **Arbitrage Opportunities**: Used in financial markets to detect arbitrage opportunities in currency exchange.
+* Used in financial markets to detect arbitrage opportunities in currency exchange.
-* **Computer Networking**: To determine the best path to forward data packets.
+* To determine the best path to forward data packets.
-* **Game Development**: In games that involve terrain and movement costs.
+* In games that involve terrain and movement costs.

 #### Implementation